Advice

 Expert Advice: A Guide to Hiring a Wedding Videographer

-How is Wedding Videography Different from Photography?
+How Does Wedding Videography Different from Photography?

 “Video allows seeing all the emotions leading up to the big moment, the sounds, the expressions, and feelings.
-Photography is great because it freezes a moment in time, but the video we capture the before, middle, and end of that moment so you can relive it again and again.
+Photography is great because it freezes a moment in time, but in the video, we capture the before, middle, and end of that moment so you can relive it again and again.
 We hear time and time again that when the couple sees the live emotions and hears ambient sounds from their wedding day, it just brings them back.
 This is why video is so important.
-Music and hearing raw emotion have so much power when it is put together perfectly!” -Will DeCosta, owner, Iyrus Weddings
+Music and hearing raw emotion have so much power when it is put together perfectly!” -Will DeCosta, Owner, Iyrus Weddings

 When Should I Hire My Wedding Videographer?

 We hear this question all the time.
 It comes down to how important it is for you and your significant other.
 We tell our couples to list out the most important things for their wedding.
 If video is high on that list, then I suggest finding someone you like early.
-We have been booking out 1-2 years out for video.” -Will DeCosta, owner, Iyrus Weddings
+We have been booking out 1-2 years out for video.” -Will DeCosta, Owner, Iyrus Weddings

-“Book between 6-8 months out, at least.
-Videography is becoming more and more popular, yet the number of experienced and awesome videographers out there isn't growing at the same pace.
-If you're looking to hire an experienced, awesome videographer, you may not be able to find one if you start looking two or three months before your wedding.” -Bonnie Newman, owner of Mars and the Moon Films (formerly Bonnie Newman Creative)
+“Videography is becoming more and more popular, yet the number of experienced and awesome videographers out there isn't growing at the same pace.
+If you're looking to hire an experienced, awesome videographer, you may not be able to find one if you start looking two or three months before your wedding.” -Bonnie Newman, Owner, Mars and the Moon Films (formerly Bonnie Newman Creative)

 What Qualities Should I Look for in a Wedding Videographer?

 “The first things that come to mind are the quality of the finished product, the story, and the audio quality.
 But another quality that gets overlooked is the vibe and connection with your videographer.
 Just like the photographer, you spend most, if not all of your wedding day with us.
 You should find someone who shares the same vision as you, someone who wants to tell your story.
 We believe that having the same vibe with our couples allows them to be themselves in the video and look as natural as possible.
-This will make you feel comfortable and look natural in your wedding video.” -Will DeCosta, owner, Iyrus Weddings
+This will make you feel comfortable and look natural in your wedding video.” -Will DeCosta, Owner, Iyrus Weddings

 “When searching for videographers, I think it’s most important to keep an eye out for how well they tell the story of the wedding day and the overall quality of the video.
 The ability to tell a story is an imperative trait of a good videographer.
 Most couples can’t necessarily pinpoint what exactly makes them love their chosen videographer versus others because it’s the combination of many elements that results in a quality video they find appealing.
 To be more specific, these are some things we’d recommend keeping in mind: the flow of the story, transitions, overall mood/feel, coloring, music selection, video quality, variety of shots, the inclusion of important moments of the day, etc. Outside of their videos, just like any other wedding vendor, they should be very communicative and responsive!
-They should want to get to know you and your fiancé — your wedding, your style, and your personalities – because as result, your video will represent you that much more.
+They should want to get to know you and your fiancé — your wedding, your style, and your personalities – as a result, your video will represent you that much more.
 Reviews are also an excellent way to verify that the videographers you’re interested in are well-regarded by their past couples.
-Reviews often share more about the videographers, their workflow, and what couples specifically enjoyed from their experience.” -Jennifer Reed, owner, J&S Media
+Reviews often share more about the videographers, their workflow, and what couples specifically enjoyed from their experience.” -Jennifer Reed, Owner, J&S Media

-How Many Hours of Wedding Day Coverage do I Need?
+How Many Hours of Wedding Day Coverage Do I Need?

-“We are personally big fans of full-day coverage.
+“We are big fans of full-day coverage.
 With all great stories, there’s a beginning, a middle, and an end.
 This is definitely not universally true — you can have a great wedding video without the getting ready process or without the party or special exit, but many of our couples want it all.
-Most of the time, this means 8-10 hours of coverage.” -Jennifer Reed, owner, J&S Media
+Most of the time, this means 8-10 hours of coverage.” -Jennifer Reed, Owner, J&S Media

 “Typically, we suggest at least being there in the same time frames as the photographer.
-But depending on how elaborate you want the video, we sometimes are there for rehearsal dinners or a few hours before the photographer even arrives.” -Will DeCosta, owner, Iyrus Weddings
+But depending on how elaborate you want the video, we sometimes are there for rehearsal dinners or a few hours before the photographer even arrives.” -Will DeCosta, Owner, Iyrus Weddings

 How Do I Know if I'm Hiring the Right Videographer for Me?

-“First and foremost, you should hire a videographer that is a good fit for you.
-You might have similar personalities, styles, or values.
+“You might have similar personalities, styles, or values.
 Do they listen and take the time to get to know you, your relationship, and what's important to you?
-Do they offer advice and recommendations?
-After all the work that goes into planning your wedding, you want to look back at your film and have it feel like you.
-A videographer should take the time to get to know what that means.
+You want to watch your film and have it feel like you.
 Each couple is different, and each story is different.
-No film should be a copy and paste from the last couple; you want to feel seen and heard!
-Look for a videographer that listens and gets to know you.” -Shannon Kelly, owner, Shannon Kelly Films
+No film should be a copy and paste from the last couple, and the right videographer will get to know you and reflect your personalities in your film.” -Shannon Kelly, Owner, Shannon Kelly Films

-Jennifer Reed, owner of J&S Media adds:
+Jennifer Reed, of J&S Media adds:

 “Finding quality videographers is just the first step in the process, but the most important step is finding the right videographer for you.
 You should determine what your style really is and see which videographers fit that.
 What storytelling style do you like?
 What color-grading style do you like?
 Let’s say you want a more sentimental video — are any of the videographers on your list particularly good at pulling on your heartstrings?
-Or if you want a more fun, upbeat video — do any of the videographers on your list have videos that really captivate you?
+Or, if you want a more fun, upbeat video — do any of the videographers on your list have videos that really captivate you?

 Another factor is the individual(s) who will be with you on your wedding day!
 It’s imperative to get a feel for who you are hiring and their personalities to ensure that they’re compatible with your own!
 Your videographer is with you through most of your wedding day — they can either be just another vendor or a friend who makes your day that much better.